dice-project/DICE-Configuration-BO4CO/README.md

 ### Getting BO4CO

-Regardless of the method, first download the tool using git or a package download.
-With git, run the following steps:
+Regardless of the method, first download the tool using git, a package download, or a pre-compiled binary downloads.

+Git:

 ```bash
 $ mkdir -p ~/myrepos ; cd ~/myrepos